selketjah/selketjah.github.io/_posts/2020-02-16-become-tech-lead.md

 It is time for my first book review of 2020!

 A while back someone told me that they saw potential in me to take on a leadership function, but I needed to learn to communication in different styles.
-Although I appreciated the input, I had one problem: I don't know any other communication styles than my current one...
+Although I appreciated the input, I had one problem: I don't know any other communication style than my current one...
 Even worse, I don't fully understand my current communication style and the impact it has on different people.

 So, I started reading some different books on communication, but I just couldn't motivate myself to keep reading it.
 Then I remembered a friend of mine talking about `Becoming a technical leader` and how great they thought the book was.
 I can only say one thing: they were right.
 Every chapter has a `Question` section with thoughtful questions so you can start looking into who you are and how you lead.
-Besides that, it offers some wonderful advice on how to be a better leader, including how you communicate with other people.
+Besides that, it offers some wonderful advice on how to be a better leader, including how you can communicate with other people.

 <!--more-->